microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 > $$X \otimes H = (X I) \otimes (I H) = (X \otimes I) (I \otimes H)$$

 This approach can be generalized to larger systems and gates that act on multiple qubits as well.
-It can be less straightforward if a multi-qubit gate is applied to a subset of qubits that are not "adjacent" to each other in the tensor product; we'll see an example later in this kata.
+It can be less straightforward if a multi-qubit gate is applied to a subset of qubits that are not "adjacent" to each other in the tensor product; we'll see an example later in this Kata.

 @[exercise]({
     "id": "compound_gate",